SRGSSR/srgdataprovider-ios/docs/README.md

 ## About

-The SRG Data Provider library for iOS provides a simple way to retrieve metadata for all SRG SSRG business units in a common format.
+The SRG Data Provider library provides a simple way to retrieve metadata for all SRG SSRG business units in a common format.

 The library provides:

 * Requests to get the usual metadata associated with SRG SSR productions.
 * A flat object model to easily access the data relevant to front-end users.
-* A convenient way to perform requests, either in parallel or in cascade.
+* Combine data publishers (iOS 13+, tvOS 13+, watchOS 6+).
+* An alternative way to perform requests for applications which cannot use Combine, based on [SRG Network](https://github.com/SRGSSR/srgnetwork-apple).

 ## Compatibility